Acceptance And Commitment Therapy

 -- The observing self.

-The range of ACT interventions to devleop these skills is vast and continues to grow, ranging from traditional meditations on the breath through to cognitive defusion techniques.
+The range of ACT interventions to develop these skills is vast and continues to grow, ranging from traditional meditations on the breath through to cognitive defusion techniques.

 Description provided by Russ Harris M.D., a medical practitioner and psychotherapist in private practice in Melbourne.
-He provides training in ACT and is the author of 'The Happiness Trap', published March 2007.
+He also provides training in ACT.